 Let's look at revenues.
 Let's say a client owes you \$300.
-Under the accrual method, that \$300 is considered income at that time even though they haven't paid you yet.
+Under the accrual method, that \$300 is considered income at that time.
 Under the cash method, the \$300 wouldn't be considered income until the client gave you the check and you deposited it.
 For most small businesses, the cash method is both simpler and more helpful because it's going to let you know exactly when money is coming in and out of your account.
-This method is more comfortable because it matches the act of balancing your checkbook.
+This method is more comfortable because it will in many ways match the act of balancing your checkbook - just in a bigger way.